 It feels like yesterday.

-And in battle, when the others were struggling, I could always count on you, and when we were faced with a difficult foe, your powder moves were indispensable.
-For those months you were my most powerful Pokémon by far, the pinnacle of my team; I don’t think I could ever explain just how proud I was every time I sent you out of your Pokéball and heard your defiant battle cry, every time a far larger Pokémon’s eyelids drooped as it breathed in your Sleep Powder and slumped helplessly on the ground, every time an opponent admitted defeat and you landed triumphantly on my head, giving me that cute little snuggle of yours.
-Silly as it seems now, I earnestly felt like you were invincible.
-I imagined you putting Lance’s dragons to sleep.
-I imagined carrying you on my head into the Hall of Fame as I was crowned the champion.
+And in battle, when the others were struggling, I could always count on you.
+Your powder moves were indispensable for powerful foes.
+For those couple months of my journey, you were my strongest Pokémon by far, the pinnacle of my team.
+I don’t think I could ever explain just how proud I was every time I sent you out of your Pokéball and heard your defiant battle cry; every time a far larger Pokémon’s eyelids drooped as it breathed in your Sleep Powder and slumped helplessly on the ground; every time an opponent admitted defeat and you landed triumphantly on my head, giving me that cute little snuggle of yours.
+I earnestly felt like you were invincible.
+I imagined you putting Lance’s dragons to sleep, me carrying you on my head into the Hall of Fame to be crowned champions.
 I imagined it would be you and me on the covers of the newspapers, me grinning at the camera while you nibbled on my ear.

 It was true.
 You fainted more often than any of them and finished the fewest battles on your own.
 And the margin was increasing.

 Initially I think I explained it as being that I’d been overconfident, that I’d used you in too many battles you weren’t well suited to while I’d been more cautious with the others.
 I took care not to do that.
 It helped, a little, but eventually I had to face the fact that you just weren’t keeping up.